codepath/android_guides/Google-Play-Style-Tabs-using-SlidingTabLayout.md

 Prior to Android "L" preview, the easiest way to setup tabs with Fragments was to use ActionBar Tabs as described in [ActionBar Tabs with Fragments](http://guides.codepath.com/android/ActionBar-Tabs-with-Fragments) guide.
 However, all methods related to navigation modes in the ActionBar class (such as `setNavigationMode()`, `addTab()`, `selectTab()`, etc.) are now deprecated.

 As a result, tabs are now best implemented by leveraging the [[ViewPager|ViewPager-with-FragmentPagerAdapter]] with a custom "tab indicator" on top.
+In this guide, we will be implementing the custom tab indicator using the Google recommended method.
+For an easier approach, see the [[Tabs with PagerSlidingTabStrip|Sliding-Tabs-with-PagerSlidingTabStrip]] instead.

 ### SlidingTabs Layout